 - If you’re using an air-tight lid, be sure to pop it open every day to prevent the buildup of carbonation.

 - If you’re not using an air-tight lid, then make sure that the containers stay upright or you’ll end up with a mess.

 - A cooler is handy, particularly when you’re producing more milk than you can drink.
 I find a small cooler bag is particularly handy as it helps keep the containers upright.

 Taking Milk Kefir on a Plane

-- When you arrive, buy a container of fresh milk and pop your kefir grain in for safe keeping until you are ready to start culturing.
-Don’t worry too much about what kind of milk, kefir is pretty robust to changes.
-Just avoid UHT milk.
+- When you arrive, buy a container of fresh milk and pop your kefir grain in for safekeeping until you are ready to start culturing.
+Don’t worry too much about what kind of milk.
+Kefir is pretty robust to changes, as long as you avoid UHT milk.

-- It might take a few days for the kefir to overcome jet-lag, but you should have it culturing nicely within one week.
+- It might take a few days for the kefir to overcome jet lag, but you should have it culturing nicely within a day or two.